cloudfleet/presskit/DESCRIPTION.md

 [Data Autonomy manifesto](https://discourse.cloudfleet.io/t/the-data-autonomy-manifesto-first-draft-and-discussion/32?u=kermit)

-Embodying the principals of data autonomy, the users of the Blimp are assured that they are in full control of the data “emissions” of their use of cloud services.
+Embodying the principals of data autonomy, the users of the Blimp are assured that they are in full control of the data "emissions" of their use of cloud services.